How to Give Feedback to an Employee

 You Get the Opposite Results

-Ultimately, when you don’t provide feedback correctly, it will end up harming your business.
-Productivity and efficiency will fall, as will morale.
-Instead, take the time to learn how to give feedback the right way, and keep improving as you go.
+Ultimately, providing feedback incorrectly harms your organization.
+Productivity, efficiency, and morale will fall.
+Instead, take the time to learn how to give feedback correctly and keep improving.

 Make the Changes and See How They Work for Your Company

-You now have some insight into how to give an employee feedback they can use and that will help them.
-Start adding these tips to the way you and your managers handle feedback for your employees, and you will start to see a difference.
+You now have some insight into how to give employees the feedback they can use, which will help them.
+Start adding these tips to how you and your managers handle employee feedback, and you will start to see a difference.
 You will finally start getting the results you want. eLeaP has powerful tools and resources to ensure you have success when it comes to giving and receiving feedback.